Star Wars Celebration: Hayden Christensen’s 15 Year Reveal Signals Darth Vader Movie Appearance?

 Much Speculation With A Vader Future

 Will Kylo finish what his grandfather had started should he encounter the now redeemed Darth Vader?
-Will the ghost connect both Luke Skywalker and Kylo Ren in order to bury the hatchet?
+Will the ghost connect both Luke Skywalker and Kylo Ren to bury the hatchet?

 This does develop questions if Hayden does come back as Vader in ghost form and one could find themselves speculating for a quite a while.
 But if the rumor is true about Yoda making a spiritual appearance, why not Hayden as Anakin Skywalker?